Introduction

 After Treatment

-What Are the Possible Complications from Sclerotherapy?
+What Are the Possible Complications of Sclerotherapy?

 Complications can occur even with the best possible technique and attention to detail.